strtwtsn/CartoDB_NEW/README.md

-This Chef cookbook installs a development version of Vizzuality's CartoDB https://github.com/CartoDB/cartodb
+This Chef cookbook installs a production version of Vizzuality's CartoDB https://github.com/CartoDB/cartodb

 **What is installed?**